 REGISTRATION AND FEES

-Registration for returning athletes will open on December 6, 2019 and for new athletes will open on December 13, 2019.
+Registration is open for returning and new athletes.
 The size of the club is limited to 250-270 athletes and the maximum number of kids per team will vary from 20 to 40.
 Teams fill up quickly in most cases.
 If the maximum limit has been met, you can sign up and be placed on a wait list if and when kids drop from the program. .
 For a list of key dates, visit THIS PAGE.

-Registration fees for the 2020 track season will be $95, which covers photos, t-shirts, insurance, supplies, awards and other costs associated with running track meets.
-Uniforms are an additional cost of $50 (top and bottom are $25 apiece) and should be ordered at registration.
-For the 2020 track season, the Club will be using the same uniforms that were used in the past three seasons; if your child is a returning athlete and the uniform still fits, you will not be required to purchase a new uniform.
+Registration fees for the 2023 track season is $120, which covers photos, t-shirts, insurance, supplies, awards and other costs associated with running track meets.
+Uniforms are an additional cost and should be ordered at registration.
+For the 2023 track season, the Club will be using the same uniforms that were used in the past three seasons; if your child is a returning athlete and the uniform still fits, you will not be required to purchase a new uniform.
 Additionally, we will be offering two styles of uniforms this season; the "compression" fit uniforms as well as a looser fitting uniform.
 More information will be available in the "Online Store" and upon registering.